gloveboxes/iot-central-mxchip-hol/README.md

 After you select **Save**, the **Temperature** measurement appears in the list of measurements.
 In a short while, you see the visualization of the temperature data from the simulated device.

 When displaying telemetry, you can choose from the following aggregation options: Average, Minimum, Maximum, Sum, and Count. **Average** is selected as the default aggregation on the chart.

-> [!NOTE]
 > The data type of the telemetry measurement is a floating point number.

 ### Create an event measurement